pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 The `-g` means install this package globally.

 - Your computer may deny you access to make this change.
-You can try again by running
+You can try again by running:

-- `sudo !!` This will run the last command you typed with `sudo` in front of it. `sudo` means `super user do`.
+- `sudo !!`

+This command will run the last command you typed with `sudo` in front of it.

+`sudo` means `super user do`.
 It is a very powerful command.
 It can override a lot of safety settings on your computer.
 You should only use it if you know **EXACTLY** what you are doing.
-Improper use can turn your MacBook into a brick that can only be fixed by taking it to Apple (they have the technology to recover your computer back to factory state, you may lose all your unsaved work).
+Improper use can turn your MacBook into a brick that can only be fixed by taking it to Apple (they have the technology to recover your computer back to factory state, but you may lose all your work that was not backed up).

 Your computer will likely ask you for your computer login password.
 The UI is not great - when you type, there is no feedback on how many characters you have typed.
 Press enter when you've entered your password.
 If you've gotten your password wrong, rerun the above terminal command by pressing the up arrow.